flatsurf/exact-real/README.md

 If you have used this project in the preparation of a publication, please cite it as described [on our zenodo page](https://doi.org/10.5281/zenodo.4008716).

+## Acknowledgements

+* Julian Rüth's contributions to this project have been supported by the Simons Foundation Investigator grant of Alex Eskin.

 ## Maintainers

 * [@saraedum](https://github.com/saraedum)